 - The foods you used to love may be creating more of a scent on your body, which could contribute to body odor.

-- The dietary changes you have done as a result of your anxiety may make you smell different as well.
-There's no way to know exactly how, but eliminating some of the foods could help you figure out if any one of them have created more body odor.
+- The dietary changes you have made as a result of your anxiety may make you smell different as well.
+There's no way to know exactly how, but eliminating some of the foods systematically could help you figure out if any one of them have created more body odor.

-It's not entirely clear if dietary changes have an effect on body odor, but it's an interesting theory and one that could possibly lead to your current body odor symptoms.
+It's not entirely clear if dietary changes have an effect on body odor, but it's a possibility you may want to consider if you notice an increase in body odor.

 Sensitivity to Smells